Greenfin17/get-started-with-apis/README.md

 # Overview
-This site produced a joke generator.
+This site produced a joke generator and a lyrics generator using apis.
+Each generator type has its own page.